-The Philadelphia Eagles are one of the NFL’s signature franchises, only a few years removed from their first Super Bowl championship.
-Their 2021-22 season promises to be interesting with second-year quarterback Jalen Hurts at the controls.
+The Philadelphia Eagles are one of the NFL’s signature franchises, only a handful of years removed from their first Super Bowl championship.

 You’re probably aware that Eagles fans are known for being especially… oh, let’s say, ardent.
 And that makes tailgating at Lincoln Financial Field a necessary experience for anyone who wants to understand what makes football great.

 In this guide, we’ll give you inside information on the Philadelphia Eagles experience, and the best tailgating at Lincoln Financial Field.

 2022 Schedule (all game times listed for teams respective time zone)

 - Sept.
 11 – @ Detroit Lions 1:00pm ET

 - Sept.
 19 – Minnesota Vikings 8:30pm ET

 - Sept.
 25 – @ Washington Commanders 1:00pm ET